luciano-fiandesio/beanborg/README.md

 #### csv

-The `csv` section of the configuration file determines the options related to the structure and localtion of the CVS file.
+The `csv` section of the configuration file determines the options related to the structure and location of the CVS file to import.
-These are the list of options for the `csv` section:
+Here are the list of options for the `csv` section:

 | Property      | Description                                                                                                                                                                                      | Default | Example             |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|---------------------|